TheoremReach/AndroidSDK/README.md

 For additional information, please see the [TheoremReach Android SDK Integration](https://theoremreach.com/docs/android).

+## v3.1.5
+- New Debug Mode for easier integration and callback troubleshooting!
+- General bug fixing

 ## Setup

 Create an [app](https://theoremreach.com/developer/apps) and grab your API Token.